Mayamohini

-Mayamohini is a 2012 Indian Malayalam-language action comedy film directed by Jose Thomas and written by Udayakrishna and Siby K. Thomas, starring Dileep in the title role with Biju Menon, Mohan Sharma, Baburaj, Mythili and Spadikam George in supporting roles.
-The film was the highest grossing Malayalam film of the year.
+Mayamohini is a 2012 Indian Malayalam-language action comedy film directed by Jose Thomas and written by Udayakrishna and Siby K. Thomas, starring Dileep in the title role with Biju Menon, Mohan Sharma, Baburaj, Raai Laxmi, Mythili and Spadikam George in supporting roles.
+Despite receiving mixed reviews from critics, the film was the highest grossing Malayalam film of the year.
 The movie was remade in Kannada as Jai Lalitha.

+This movie generally received mixed reviews from the audience and was a blockbuster at the box office.
+It also became the highest grossing Malayalam movie of 2012.